California Poppy | The State Flower Swaying in the Gold Rush Wind

 Conclusion

-It was introduced to Europe in the 19th century, becoming a favorite in natural-style gardens, and arrived in Japan during the Meiji period.
-Its Japanese name, Hanabishisou, reflects its resemblance to the Hanabishi crest.
+Introduced to Europe in the 19th century and to Japan in the Meiji period, it remains beloved worldwide.
+Its Japanese name “Hanabishisō” reflects its resemblance to the traditional Hanabishi pattern.